OWASP/OpenCRE/index.md

 The below is a rough estimation as it is dependent on other projects' time and availability.

-- End of Q4 2019: Design Phase deliverables for OWASP projects integration.
-- Start of Q1 2020: documents detailing how mature projects should start working to allow proper integration with other tools.
-- Start of Q2 2020: Review and have a retrospective session with the project leaders to identify how well the integration planning took into consideration their needs.
+- End of Q1 2020: Design phase; the project has a clear vision on its deliverables, with proper feedback on its way forward.
-- End of Q2 2020: Launch a new cycle for the project in order to tackle identified issues and to identify standards that could fit the projects on a wider scope, and not only for mature projects.
+- Start of Q2 2020: Plan the setup of the project and start tackling it, by first identifying the feeding projects and the links to be done between frameworks.
+- End of Q3 2020: MVP release where a proper requirements set has been established and released for testing to be conducted on the standard being proposed.

 The roadmap will be adjusted as the project moves forward.